-Shopping centres on Fuerteventura tend to have tiny entrances to combat the strong dusty winds which blow through town, so don't be fooled by small doors!
-You should bring your passport with you when paying by credit or debit card.
+Shopping centres on Fuerteventura tend to have tiny entrances to combat the strong dusty winds that blow through town, so visitors shouldn't be fooled by small doors!
 Shops tend to open from 10am to 10pm, with smaller stores closing over lunch for siesta.

 Become our Fuerteventura Travel Expert